AresMUSH/aresmush/plugins/fs3combat/help/en/combat.md

 `combat/luck <spell, attack, defense or initiative>` - Spend a luck point this turn.
 `combat/hero` - Spends a luck point to un-KO yourself.
+`combat/mounthero` - Spends a luck point to un-KO your mythic.

 ## Organizing